 How to Build Optical Character Recognition (OCR) in Python

-Optical character recognition (OCR) is a tool that can recognize text in images.
-Here’s how to build an OCR engine in Python.
+Optical character recognition (OCR) is a technology that converts text from an image into machine-readable text.
+Here’s how to build and use an OCR engine in Python with the pytesseract library.

 Written by Fahmi Nurfikri